 - they are the first to talk about metrics: if you should initiate the conversation about KPIs and real-time tracking and not the team, it could indicate the lack of transparency;

-- standard opening procedures: experienced providers always defined the activities that should be performed immediately.
-Even before you started development outsourcing, the team should present you with an outline of their plans.
+- standard opening procedures: experienced offshore outsourcing providers always defined the activities that should be performed immediately.
+Even before you started development outsourcing, the offshore vendor should present you with an outline of their plans.

 Good teams start with excellent communication immediately.
 Work with companies ready to schedule calls, send numeric data, provide visual dashboards, etc.